Susan Weil

-Susan Weil (born March 31, 1930) is an American artist best known for her experimental three-dimensional paintings, which combine figurative illustration with explorations of movement and space.
+Susan Weil (born March 31, 1930) is an American artist best known for her experimental three-dimensional paintings that combine figurative illustration with explorations of movement and space.

 Life and career

 Weil was born in New York City.
 In the late 1940s she was involved in a relationship with Robert Rauschenberg.
 The two met while attending the Académie Julian in Paris, and in 1948 both attended Black Mountain College in North Carolina to study under Josef Albers.
 In 1949 Weil introduced Rauschenberg to a technique for making cyanotypes, also known as blueprints, which she had learned in childhood, and they collaborated on a number of these works over a period of several years.
 One such piece, Blue Print Photogram For Mural Decoration was included in the 1951 exhibition "Abstraction in Photography" organized by Edward Steichen for the Museum of Modern Art in New York.

 On April 9, 1951 a three-page article in Life magazine titled "Speaking of Pictures" appeared, with photographs by Wallace Kirkland documenting Rauschenberg and Weil making blueprints, many of which no longer exist.
 At the Art Students League of New York Susan Weil studied with Vaclav Vytlacil and Morris Kantor.
 Robert Rauschenberg and Susan Weil were married in the summer of 1950 at the Weil family home in Outer Island, Connecticut.
 Their son, Christopher Rauschenberg was born on July 16, 1951.
 The two separated in June 1952 and divorced in 1953.

 In 1957, Weil commissioned Bernard Kirschenbaum to create a geodesic dome as an artist studio in Stony Creek, Connecticut.
 The two married in 1958 and had a daughter, Sara Kirschenbaum, in 1959.

 Weil was part of the first group of artists in residence in 1976 at the Institute for Art and Urban Resources Inc., led by Alanna Heiss, now MoMA PS1.
 Her work was included in the premiere exhibition Rooms in 1976.